 Here you can horseback ride or hike across grassy plains and through pristine rainforest, stand under tumbling cascades, plunge into deep blue swimming holes, surf large waves, snorkel or dive rich coral reefs.

 Watch ancient festivals and meet kastom villagers wearing only nambas (penis sheaths) and grass skirts – just perfect for the adventurous and active honeymoon couple.

 Or just laze on a pristine, palm-fringed white-sand beach and watch the sunset while sipping your favourite cocktail.

 Pentecost Island, Vanuatu

-The best time to honeymoon in Vanuatu is during the dry season from May to October when the islands average 23°C.
+The best time to visit Vanuatu is during the dry season from May to October when the islands average 23°C (73°F).

-The cold season lasts from June to August, water temperatures drop to 21°C and the air is cooler – probably not the best time to visit if you’re hoping to laze around on a beach, but great for hiking through the rainforest.
+The 'cool' season lasts from June to August, water temperatures drop to 21°C and the air is cooler – probably not the best time to visit if you’re hoping to laze on a beach, but great for hiking through the rainforest.

 The summer wet season in Vanuatu runs from November until April, with heavy rains in January and an average temperature of 28°C.

-Location – The Vanuatu Islands are located in the South Pacific Ocean some 1750km east of Australia and southeast of the Solomon Islands, near New Guinea.
+The Vanuatu Islands are located in the South Pacific Ocean some 1750km east of Australia.

 Read more on how to get to Vanuatu…